Yolo Causeway: Proposed improvements

 In 2018, Caltrans announced plans to extend the carpool lane along I-80 from Solano County to Sacramento County, which includes plans to widen the causeway to four lanes in each direction.
 The proposed widening would not start until at least 2024, and the project is estimated to cost $800 million.
 One proposed alternative would use the extra lane as a toll lane.

+Environmental groups such as the Natural Resources Defense Council and the Sierra Club are suing Caltrans citing a flawed environmental impact report that underestimates the impacts to traffic volumes, greenhouse gas emissions, and air quality.
+There are also concerns that the construction activities could impact the colony of Mexican free-tailed bats that live under the causeway, as well as the Swainson's hawks and Tricolored blackbirds that inhabit the area.

+Under a 2013 amendment to the California Environmental Quality Act, Caltrans is required to mitigate environmental impact of additional traffic induced by any projects.
+However, the district director for Caltrans has stated that it is not feasible to fully mitigate the impacts of this project.

 Bypass

 The 25500 acre Yolo Bypass protects Sacramento and other California Central Valley communities from flooding.
 During wet seasons, it can be full of water.
 It contains the Vic Fazio Yolo Wildlife Area, the largest ecological restoration project west of the Everglades.
 Other nature preserves in it include the Fremont Weir Wildlife Area and Yolo Bypass Wildlife Area.

 The Yolo Bypass begins at the Fremont Weir Wildlife Area, located approximately 15 mi northwest of Sacramento and lying south of the Sacramento River, upstream from its confluence with the Feather River.
 When seasonal rains cause the river to rise, water is diverted via the concrete Fremont Weir into the Yolo Bypass floodplain.
 The Yolo Bypass can carry up to five times the capacity of the Sacramento River, preventing it from flooding Sacramento.
 The diverted water re-enters the Sacramento River delta near Rio Vista.
 A 2002 study showed that water begins to flow from the Sacramento into the Fremont Weir when the flow reaches approximately 2000 m3/second; for comparison, the capacity of the Yolo Bypass is 14000 to 15000 m3/second.

 Approximately 250,000 Mexican free-tailed bats migrate to the Yolo Causeway every June.
 They roost in the expansion joints between the causeway segments, and feed on the insects that live in the wetlands formed by the Yolo Bypass.